RealGatt/MinestomPvP/README.md

 But, MinestomPvP does not only provide PvP, it also provides everything around it (e.g., status effects and food).
 You can easily choose which features you want to use.

-The maven repository is available on [Jitpack](https://jitpack.io/#JasperTheMinecraftDev/MinestomPvP).
+MinestomPvP is available at my own Maven repository, information about that can be found in [integration](#integration).

 **You might not want to put this extension in your extensions folder, more information at [usage](#usage).**